Welcome to the East Coast Greenway in Rhode Island

 52% of Rhode Island’s 49-mile route has been completed as trail, and another 35% is in development.
 About 6.5 miles of the route are considered “gap”, where potential off-road routing has not yet been found.
 Defining a route with off-road potential through Providence has been a challenge.
 As with many older cities, streets are narrow, removing much chance of roadside right-of-way being used for trail.
 However, creative planners of the Woonasquatucket River Greenway have had some success creating traffic-separated pathways on the west side of the city.
 Planners of the Blackstone River Bikeway have identified right-of-way to develop trail on the east side of Providence.

 To learn more about the trail progress and activities in Rhode Island, visit the RI Committee page.

-For specific information on the Blackstone Greenway (aka Blackstone RIver Bikeway, under development to connect Providence, RI with Worcester, MA), check out this interactive googlemap, courtesy of the Blackstone Heritage Corridor (it will open in a new window)
+For specific information on the Blackstone Greenway (aka Blackstone RIver Bikeway, under development to connect Providence, RI with Worcester, MA), check out this page, courtesy of the Blackstone Heritage Corridor (it will open in a new window).